Shadowtrance/TactilityWebsite/docs/installing.md

 You can install Tactility with the [Web Installer](https://install.tactility.one/).
 Installing with the _erase_ option is recommended.

-Note, for **T-Deck**: You need to manually put the device in boot mode:
+Note, for **T-Deck**: You might need to manually put the device in boot mode:
-- Press the trackball and the reset button at the same time at the same time.
+1. Press the trackball and then the reset button at the same time
-- When flashing is done, you might have to press the reset button.
+2. Let go of the reset button, then the trackball

 Alternative methods are described below.